There has been a shift in the kind of celebrities people are looking to for inspiration. 1

 Petite women can also enhance their curves without the use of implants or fat transfers.
 9

-"For patients who don’t have enough fat in donor sites, Sculptra is an excellent option," Dr. Reish recommends.
-"Sculptra is an injectable that builds up the body’s own collagen over time, 3 Sculptra sessions can permanently enlarge the buttocks in thin patients.
+"For patients who don’t have enough fat in donor sites, Sculptra is an excellent option," Dr. Reish explains.
+"Sculptra is an injectable that builds up the body’s own collagen over time.
+Three Sculptra sessions can permanently enlarge the buttocks in thin patients.
 It’s important to note that patients will require three total treatments.
 Also, with the Sculptra BBL, aftercare is much easier.
 Patients can sit down, drive, go to work, and basically just need to avoid lying flat on their buttocks."

 While we don't think that cleavage will ever go out of style, women are reconsidering getting implants that are too large.
 11